elastisys/terms/terms-of-service.md

 - For Customer Kubernetes, this includes resources in Customer owned namespaces, such as Pods, Deployments, StatefulSets, DaemonSets, CronJobs, Services, Horizontal Pod Autoscalers, Pod Disruption Budgets, ConfigMaps, Secrets, NetworkPolicies, ServiceAccounts, Roles, RoleBindings, Ingresses, PersistentVolumeClaims, and any additional custom resources added upon service requests.
 - Customer Data stored on PersistentVolumes.
 - Backups are enabled by default.
 Customers can opt-out from all backups.
-- Customers are responsible to backup any kind of user and application data beyond what is covered by the Compliant Kubernetes resources listed above.
+- Customers are responsible to backup any kind of user and application data beyond what is covered by the Welkin resources listed above.

 Documentation on how the Customer can configure backups is located at
 <https://elastisys.io/compliantkubernetes/user-guide/backup/>.